 All staff wear the appropriate PPE in line with government guidance and have received trained in correct putting on and removal.
 We have good stock levels of all PPE and are confident we can maintain supplies.

-Our resident’s wellbeing remains of utmost importance to us.
-We have various activities, events, and entertainment for both individuals and smaller group sessions to help people stay connected and active.
+Our resident’s well-being remains of utmost importance to us.
+We have various activities, events, and entertainment for individuals and smaller group sessions to help people stay connected and active.

 We are proud to have a committed, skilled and professional workforce who have worked tirelessly to keep your loved ones safe.
 Many of you have contacted us to pass on your thanks to the staff.
 It means a great deal to them to be recognised by you for their hard work, so please continue to do this if you wish and know that your kind words are shared with the teams.
 You can also leave a review on www.carehome.co.uk or email us at firstname.lastname@example.org.

-To ensure that high-quality care continues to be provided, all essential support staff can now enter the services and resume on-site visits.
-Our non-resident facing support staff, such as our Quality Auditor, complete a Lateral Flow Test on the day of their visit, and everyone follows infection control procedures.
+To ensure that high-quality care continues, all essential support staff can enter the services and resume on-site visits.

 Keeping you informed